mapeditor/tiled/docs/manual/using-templates.rst

 Detaching Template Instances
 ----------------------------

-Detaching a template instance will disconnect it from the base template, so any further edits to the template will not affect the detached instance.
+Detaching a template instance will disconnect it from its template, so any further edits to the template will not affect the detached instance.

 To detach an instance, right click on it and select *Detach*.